lenra-io/lenra_cli/docs/commands/index.md

 - [upgrade](./upgrade.md): upgrades the app with the last template updates
 - [build](./build.md): builds the Lenra app of the current directory
 - [start](./start.md): starts your app previously built with the build command
+- [reload](./reload.md): starts your app previously built with the build command
 - [logs](./logs.md): displays output from the containers
 - [stop](./stop.md): stops your app previously started with the start command
 - [check](./check/index.md): checks the running app